Dv1t/hic_chromo_detection/README.md

-# Script for detection of chhromothripsic rearrangements in structural variations data
+# Script for detection of chhromothriptic rearrangements in structural variations data

 ---